Galois representations attached to elliptic curves with complex multiplication: Introduction

 Theorem \ref{thm-cmrep-intro} is shown in Section \ref{sec-fromq}.
 Theorem \ref{thm-largeimage-intro} is shown in Section \ref{sec-proofsparts1and3} (parts (1) and (2)), Proposition \ref{prop-largeimage-intro-part-3} (part (3)), and Theorem \ref{thm-largeimage-intro-part4} (part (4)).
 Theorem \ref{thm-j1728-index2-intro} will be shown in a follow-up paper on applications of the classification (\cite{lozano-applied}).
 Theorem \ref{thm-jzero-goodredn} is shown in Section \ref{sec-proof-of-jzero-goodredn}, while Theorem \ref{thm-badprimes-intro} is put together in Section \ref{sec-proof-badprimes}.
 Finally, the Theorems \ref{thm-2adictwist-intro}, \ref{thm-j1728-intro}, and \ref{thm-jzero-intro} about $2$-adic images are shown, respectively, in Sections \ref{sec-2adic}, \ref{sec-2adic1728}, and \ref{sec-2adic0}.

 \begin{ack} The author would like to thank Abbey Bourdon, Pete Clark, and Harris Daniels for very helpful conversations and suggestions, over the span of several years.
 Also, the author would like to thank Drew Sutherland for his help in verifying the images that appear in Examples \ref{ex-jzero} and \ref{ex-2adicimages}.
-Finally, I'd like to thank Richard Leyland for pointing out a few arguments that needed clarification. \end{ack}
+Finally, I thank Richard Leyland for pointing out a few arguments that needed clarification.
+I would also like to express my gratitude to the referees for their comments and for pointing out a mistake in the original proof of Cor. \ref{cor-classfieldinterpretofdivfield}. \end{ack}